The Best Places To Find Sea Turtles in Maui

 Mokuleia Beach, Maui

-We loved Honolua-Mokuleia beach and actually stumbled here by accident.
+I love Honolua-Mokuleia Beach and I stumbled here by accident.
 This beach is close to mile marker 32 on Highway 30.

 It’s part of the Mokuleia Marine Life Conservation District with a sign pointing out to not disturb the wildlife or take anything from the beach, not even the sand.

-I didn’t see a sign that says Mokuleia Bay or Slaughterhouse Beach, but you will see cars parked off to the side (which piqued our interest to stop and find this gem).
+I didn’t see a sign that says Mokuleia Bay or Slaughterhouse Beach, but you will see cars parked off to the side in what looks like a gravel lot (which piqued our interest to stop and find this gem).

 This is a nice secluded beach with a local feel and my favorite spot for finding sea turtles!
 We went down to the far left side and swam by the rocks close to the shore and saw 4 sea turtles just swimming around the rocks!

-The water was super clear so we watched them for hours.
-In one spot we were able to just stand and look down.
-It was low tide.
-I was in love.
+The water was super clear, so we watched them for hours.
+In one spot, we were able to just stand and look down at the turtles.

 Hawaii Travel Tip: Our favorite sunscreens are Blue Lizard Australian Sensitive Sunscreen SPF 30 and Juice Beauty SPF 30 Sport Moisturizer which are coral reef safe.
 You need reef-safe sunscreen to go into the water in Hawaii.